 All staff are encouraged and supported to extended their religious and theological knowledge through further education.
-The School engages staff in ongoing adult faith formation through spiritual retreat days and staff meetings; and offer parent prayer (led by a parent) on a Monday morning each week after school assembly.
+The School engages staff in ongoing adult faith formation through spiritual retreat days and staff meetings.
 The parent and Parish community are also invited to spiritual retreat days held twice a year on the School premises with free child minding offered.